 - Method of taxation for B2C transactions and measures to secure appropriate taxation, where providers of B2C digital services will have to pay consumption tax

 - Establishment of an overseas business registration system

 - If taxable sales during the base period do not exceed 10 million yen, the Japanese consumption tax law provides an exemption from consumption tax obligations under certain circumstances

 For more details see: NTA

 Consumption tax for overseas entertainment and sports providers

-The reverse charge mechanism for consumption tax will come into effect from April 1, 2016.
+The reverse charge mechanism for consumption tax for these business transactions related to entertainment and sports provided by foreign businesses came into effect from April 1, 2016.
 Tax payment obligation will shift from recipient to the provider.